 All four ways to consider resilience not only challenge the food sector but also offer tremendous opportunities: new methods for primary production; primary and secondary processing, marketing and retail; new, more environmentally-benign formulations aimed at emerging markets; and new professionals coming into the sector equipped with food systems ‘thinking’ to help maintain vibrant enterprises.
 Identifying and seizing these opportunities will be increasingly important as the nature of stresses and shocks become ever clearer.

-It is against this background that ‘Global Food Security’, the UK cross-government programme on food security research, launched a £14.5m set of projects under the banner ‘Resilience of the UK Food System in a Global Context’.
+It is against this background that ‘Global Food Security’, the UK cross-government programme on food security research, launched a £14.5 million set of projects under the banner ‘Resilience of the UK Food System in a Global Context’.
 With funding from BBSRC, ESRC, NERC and the Scottish Government, it aims to help policymakers and practitioners optimise the resilience of the UK’s food system to environmental, biological, economic, social and geopolitical stresses and shocks.

 The three research themes are:

 - Optimise the productivity, resilience and sustainability of agricultural systems and landscape